sand-worm-labs/docs/docs/sql-syntax/statements/metadata/show-tables.md

 # SHOW TABLES

-The `SHOW TABLES` statement in GlueSQL is used to display a list of tables available in the database.
+The `SHOW TABLES` statement in WormSQL is used to display a list of tables available in the database.
 This statement is useful when you want to inspect the current structure of your database or when you want to manage multiple tables.

 ## Syntax